 Mastering PPC: Improving Conversion Rate

-Focus on something that really matters – like Conversion Rate – and start feeling like this:
+Focus on something that really matters – like Conversion Rate – and start feeling awesome instead!

 The second step in this process is defining your goal.
 Do you want the customer to download a whitepaper?
 Fill out a form?
 Buy your product or service?
 Whatever the goal may be, it results either directly or indirectly in a return on investment for your business.

 The third step in this process is aligning your ad copy and landing pages with these goals.
 From an ad copy standpoint, you want to grab the user’s attention, spark their interest, and end with a solid direction for next steps (call to action).
 Here’s where that goal comes in handy.
 If it’s a form, “Sign up now!” would be a good call to action.
 If you’re trying to sell them a service or product, include a promotion that may further interest them.
 Best practices in terms of ad copy usually include your call to action being the last piece of your 70-character sales pitch.

 From a landing page standpoint, please reference the well-known acronym you learned in middle school: KISS (Keep It Simple, Stupid!).
 Ok, so the stupid part is unnecessary, but the first part is key.
 Once your user gets your landing page, make it as simple as possible for them to perform whatever task equates to a conversion.
 Best practices in terms of landing pages include large clickable action items, with enough content to inform but not overwhelm above the fold.